Writing a white paper is a daunting task:

 From ‘Bricks to Clicks’ – Navigating the Retail Revolution

 These examples work because they call out a specific problem of the target audience and strongly hints that the answer to their problem will be found inside.
+Keep this in mind when thinking of how to name a white paper.

 Your white paper’s introduction sets up the broader context for the main body.
 It provides an overview and any requisite background information the reader may need.
 Like the title, this section should pique the interest of your target audience to entice them to read on.